Ololade246/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints the absolute path name of the curr

-ent working directory
+contents list of your current directory